mikecokina/nafnetlib/README.md

 # NAFNet Image Restoration
-This repository contains implementations of the NAFNet (Non-Local Attention Network) for image restoration tasks such as deblurring and denoising.
+This repository contains implementations of the NAFNet (Nonlinear Activation Free Network) for image restoration tasks such as deblurring and denoising.
 The core of the project includes a modular framework for easy processing of images using pre-trained models.

 ## Features